Channel Zero (TV series): Reception

 The first season of Channel Zero received generally favorable reviews from critics.
 On Rotten Tomatoes, it has an approval rating of 86% based on 21 reviews, with an average rating of 6.83/10.
 The site's critical consensus reads: "Creepy, unsettling, and refreshingly unique, Channel Zero: Candle Cove draws on easily relatable childhood fears while peeling back layers of spine-tingling mystery."
 On Metacritic it has a rating of 75 out of 100 based on 5 reviews.

 The second season received highly favorable reviews from critics.
 On Rotten Tomatoes, it has an approval rating of 100% based on 14 reviews, with an average rating of 8.4/10.
 The site's critical consensus reads: "No End House's central mystery is stronger and scarier than Channel Zero's first, solidifying its status as one of TV's scariest horror offerings."

 The third season on Rotten Tomatoes has an approval rating of 100% based on 11 reviews, with an average rating of 8.5/10.
-The site's critics consensus reads, "Creepier than ever, Channel Zero: Butcher's Block delivers the disturbing elements a good horror demands, with the added bonus of a solid narrative.".
+The site's critics consensus reads, "Creepier than ever, Channel Zero: Butcher's Block delivers the disturbing elements a good horror demands, with the added bonus of a solid narrative."

+The fourth season on Rotten Tomatoes has an approval rating of 88% based on 8 reviews.
+On Metacritic, it holds a rating of 75 out of 100 based on 5 reviews.